M17-Project/M17_spec/docs/physical_layer.rst

 --------

-Every transmission starts with a preamble, which shall consist of at least 40ms of alternating -3, +3... symbols.
+Every transmission starts with a preamble, which shall consist of at least 40 ms of alternating -3, +3... symbols.
 This is equivalent to 40 milliseconds of a 2400 Hz tone